Transition & Case Management Services

 Eligibility

 ECM is intended for the highest risk, highest-cost Medi-Cal managed care members with the most complex medical and social needs.
-The program will provide these members with long-term help coordinating their services across delivery systems to address their needs.
+The program will help these members coordinate their services across delivery systems to address their needs.

 To be eligible for Choice in Aging’s ECM program, members must be enrolled in both a Medi-Cal managed care plan (CalAIM) and Contra Costa Health Plan.
-Members must also meet the Eligibility Criteria for the following California Department of Health Care Services (DHCS) Population of Focus: “Adults Living in the Community and At Risk for LTC Institutionalization.
+Members must also meet the Eligibility Criteria for the following California Department of Health Care Services (DHCS) Population of Focus: “Adults Living in the Community and At Risk for Long-Term Care (LTC) Institutionalization.

-Adults Living in the Community and At Risk for LTC Institutionalization
+Adults Living in the Community and At Risk for Long-Term Care (LTC) Institutionalization

 Overview